 (iv) The Southern Ward which shall comprise the whole of the South Island.

-(b) Ward Representation:
+(b) Conditions for Ward Representation:

 (ii) Only Grower Members from each Ward shall be eligible for election and shall be nominated and elected by Grower Members of that Ward.